wighawag/stratagems/docs/guide/extending-the-world/index.md

 - `int8 delta`: whether the land is gaining life or losing life due to its neighboroud
 - `address owner`: the owner of land, the player who deposited a stake to choose a faction

-The `producingEpochs` is particularly useful to track whether a Land has been growing since your extension kept track
+The `producingEpochs` is particularly useful to track whether a Land has been growing since you can use to track it even if your game transaction happen later.

 This can be used for example to make a game where Land produce units as long as growth of the land is positive.

-This can lead to very interesting social interaction between players of the base game and the one playing the extension game.
+This can lead to very interesting social interaction between players of the base game and the one playing the extended game.

+You can of course also creating incentives mechanism to attract player of the base game.

+Stratagems has its own token: Gems, which does not have any role in the base game but is given to player whose land is propsering.
+Gems is thus a great token to integrate.